taatuut/ebmsolace/README.md

 default    Running    aarch64    8       12GiB     100GiB    docker     192.168.64.2
 ```

-Can do `colima ssh` to work in colima.
+Can do `colima ssh` to work in colima VM.

-Not using `--profile`, with this I could not find option to get an IP for colima (on Apple M2 Max).
+Do not use `--profile`, with this I could not find option to get colima running with an IP4 address (on a Apple M2 Max).

+TODO: further testing with network driver?
+Not necessary now.

-For further testing can do something like `colima start --network-address --network-driver slirp --very-verbose`
+`colima start --network-address --network-driver slirp --very-verbose`

-Run Solace broker container.
+Run container with Solace PubSub+ Event Broker Standard edition.
+Note usage of environment variables assuming these are sourced and running on mac/linux.

 ```
 docker run -d -p 8080:8080 -p 55554:55555 -p 8008:8008 -p 1883:1883 -p 8000:8000 -p 5672:5672 -p 9000:9000 -p 2222:2222 --shm-size=2g --env username_admin_globalaccesslevel=$SOLACE_USER --env username_admin_password=$SOLACE_PASS --name=$SOLACE_NAME solace/solace-pubsub-standard
 ```

-NOTE: The VM environment `colima` needs some time to start, download docker disk image, fire up stuff and become responsive, so `docker run...` might fail initially like:
+NOTE: The VM environment `colima` needs some time for first start, has to download docker disk image, fire up stuff and become responsive, so `docker run...` might fail initially like:

 ```
-brew services start colima
+brew services start colima <parameters>
 ==> Successfully started `colima` (label: homebrew.mxcl.colima)
-docker run -d -p 8080:8080 -p 55554:55555 -p 8008:8008 -p 1883:1883 -p 8000:8000 -p 5672:5672 -p 9000:9000 -p 2222:2222 --shm-size=2g --env username_admin_globalaccesslevel=$SOLACE_USER --env username_admin_password=$SOLACE_PASS --name=$SOLACE_NAME solace/solace-pubsub-standard
+docker run <parameters> solace/solace-pubsub-standard

 docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?.
 ```

 In that case just execute `docker run...` command again after a few seconds.

 Check running containers with `docker ps -a`.

-To remove use `docker rm -f CONTAINER_ID`
+To remove a container use `docker rm -f CONTAINER_ID`.

 ```
 docker ps -a